 Tragedy is universal.

 Most of my friends did not like this but I did tremendously.
 Excellent performances by everyone in this film especially Adriana Barraza.
-Her line of action was also my favourite.
+Her line of action was also my favorite.
 Well-written screenplay.
 Awesome direction.
 And I understood what the film was trying to tell deeply.
 Very, very effective.

 18. (tied) 21 Grams (2003)